samastur/notes/dconstruct/dconstruct_2014.md

 ## Georgina Voss: Tethering the Hovercraft
 * observed that it's the last part of delivery (bringing to the house) that is main point of friction, unhappiness
 * it's amazing long, complicated journey that ordered stuff goes through and then at the very end of it delivery often fails
-* blonsky device (??): facilitating birth of a child with centrifugal force
+* Blonsky device: facilitating birth of a child with centrifugal force
     * never produced for very good reasons
     * patent been cited 14 times; even by NASA
 * some ideas don't travel even when they are good: forceps